 After they click “Submit package,” you’ll be notified and have access to the submittals package in your Submittals dashboard.

 You can create customized PDFs of your Submittals list directly from your dashboard.
-Click “Export dashboard” to download a PDF version.
+Click “Export” to download a PDF version.

 If you’d like to exclude certain sections of your dashboard, simply minimize them before exporting.